-How is Rodgers likely to setup his side at the King Power?
+How is Brendan Rodgers likely to set up his side in west London?